-• In 1913, Munch rented the Grimsrød manor house at Jeløya near Moss, which provided him with more workspace.
+- In 1911 the final competition for the decoration of the large walls of the University of Oslo Aula (assembly hall) was held between Munch and Emanuel Vigeland.
+The episode is known as the "Aula controversy". - In 1913, Munch rented the Grimsrød manor house at Jeløya near Moss, which provided him with more workspace.
 He used the large main building as a studio and as storage for his paintings and prints.
 Munch built a wood studio with a glass roof in the large garden, and this is where he worked on the monumental Aula decorations.
-He also painted the views from the garden and landscapes from Søndre Jeløy, his dogs, and glassworks workers on their way home after work.

-- He painted portraits of Mr. and Mrs. Glaser and their relatives Käthe and Hugo Perls.
+He also painted the views from the garden and landscapes from Søndre Jeløy, his dogs, and glassworks workers on their way home after work. - In April 1913, Munch travelled to Berlin, Frankfurt, Cologne, Paris and London.
+He exhibited in Stockholm, and travelled to Hamburg, Lübeck and Copenhagen.
+He painted portraits of Mr. and Mrs. Glaser and their relatives Käthe and Hugo Perls.
 Munch spent the autumn in Kragerø, Hvitsten and Moss.
-He exhibited in Berlin in October and was celebrated on his 50th birthday. - In 1913, he travelled across Europe from Berlin, Frankfurt, Cologne, Paris and London to Hamburg, Lübeck and Copenhagen. - In 1914 (when he was 61) the First World War divided his loyalties, he wrote "All my friends are German but it is France that I love". - It was recently estimated the paintings are worth about 500 million kroner (£45 million). - During the spring and summer of 1915, Munch painted the Aula decorations in Hvitsten.
+He exhibited in Berlin in October and was celebrated on his 50th birthday. - In 1914 (when he was 61) the First World War divided his loyalties, he wrote "All my friends are German but it is France that I love".

+- In 1914 he was finally commissioned to decorate the Aula and the work was completed in 1916.
+This major work in Norwegian monumental painting includes 11 paintings covering 223 m2 (2,400 sq ft).
+The Sun, History and Alma Mater are the key works in this sequence.
+Munch declared: "I wanted the decorations to form a complete and independent world of ideas, and I wanted their visual expression to be both distinctively Norwegian and universally human." - It was recently estimated the paintings are worth about 500 million kroner (£45 million). - During the spring and summer of 1915, Munch painted the Aula decorations in Hvitsten.
 In August, he travelled to Trondheim.
 He spent September at Jeløya and travelled to Copenhagen in November.
 Munch produced an exhibition poster for the Norwegian Art Exhibition in Copenhagen, using irony to express his opinions about the conditions in the neutral countries Denmark and Sweden during the First World War.
 He provided financial support for young German artists in 1915.